 - undertaking surveys

-- setting out sites and organising facilities
+- setting out sites

 - supervising contracted staff

 - providing technical advice and solving problems on site

 - Public sector organisations – a few vacancies